 When you search for "eSIM Guadalajara," Google mixes two cities with the same name: the one in Castilla-La Mancha and the capital of Jalisco.
 This guide is for the Mexican one, the country's second-largest city, birthplace of tequila, mariachi, and the neighborhoods of Tlaquepaque and Tonalá.

-The distinction matters because everything changes: in Spanish Guadalajara, you travel within the EU, and your plan includes roaming; in Mexican Guadalajara, you are outside the European Union, and roaming is expensive.
-That's why an eSIM makes sense: it gives you mobile data in Jalisco at a fixed price, without surprise bills when you return.
+The distinction matters because it changes everything: in Spanish Guadalajara, you travel within the EU, and your plan includes roaming; in Mexican Guadalajara, you are outside the European Union, and roaming is expensive, usually charged per megabyte or with a daily bonus that runs out sooner than you think.
+That's why an eSIM makes sense: it gives you mobile data in Jalisco at a fixed price, without surprise bills upon return or relying on the data roaming your Spanish operator activates by default.

-If your route through Mexico includes other cities, the good news is that a single country eSIM covers everything: Guadalajara, Mexico City, the coast of Puerto Vallarta, or the Riviera Maya.
-The Mexico eSIM covers the entire country, so you don't need one for each stop.
+If your Mexico itinerary includes other cities, the good news is that a single country eSIM covers everything: Guadalajara, Mexico City, the coast of Puerto Vallarta, or the Riviera Maya.
+You don't need a different eSIM for each stop on your trip, just a plan with enough GB for the entire route.

 Does an eSIM work well in Guadalajara?

-The Guadalajara metropolitan area is large and densely populated, which usually means good antenna density.
+Guadalajara's metropolitan area is large and densely populated, which usually means a good density of antennas.
 In practice, you'll have reliable data where you'll be doing tourist activities:

-- Tlaquepaque and Tonalá: decent signal in the artisan neighborhoods.
+- Tlaquepaque and Tonalá: decent signal in the artisan neighborhoods, useful for finding specific addresses among the workshops, which are not always well-marked from the street.

-- Tequila Route (Tequila, Amatitán): coverage in towns and on the road; in isolated haciendas, it might decrease.
+- Tequila route (Tequila, Amatitán): coverage in towns and on the road; in isolated haciendas and distilleries, inside stone buildings, or in agave fields further from the road, it might drop or disappear for a while.

-Before buying, verify that your phone supports eSIM and is unlocked.
-Most recent iPhones and mid-to-high-end Androids are.
+Before buying, verify that your phone supports eSIM and is unlocked (not carrier-locked).
+Most recent iPhones and mid-to-high-end Androids are, but it's worth checking calmly at home and not in the boarding line.

 Guadalajara has its own international airport, Miguel Hidalgo y Costilla (code GDL), about 20 km from the center.
-It's Mexico's second busiest, so arrivals can be dense.
+It's one of Mexico's busiest, so arrivals can be dense, especially for flights landing in the late afternoon.
 Having internet as soon as you step into the terminal saves you queues and stress.

 Tip: leave the eSIM installed from Spain and activate data roaming only for that profile.
-Upon landing, turn off airplane mode, and you'll be browsing, without searching for Wi-Fi.
+Upon landing, turn off airplane mode, and you'll be online, without looking for Wi-Fi or queuing at a phone counter.

-With data from minute one, you can order an authorized taxi or transfer, check the map to your hotel, notify of your arrival, and compare transportation prices.
-Airport Wi-Fi is often saturated, so arriving already connected makes a difference.
-If your trip also includes the capital, you have the eSIM guide for Mexico City.
+With data from minute one, you can order an authorized taxi or a transfer, check the map to your hotel, notify your arrival, and compare transport prices before getting into the first one offered at the arrivals exit.
+The airport Wi-Fi is usually saturated at times when several international flights coincide, so arriving already connected makes a real difference, not just a comfortable one: it's the difference between getting into an identified taxi or one shouting for passengers by the door.

 GB for your trip to Jalisco

 The amount of data depends on the number of days and your usage.
-Guadalajara is a city for walking a lot with your phone in hand (maps, reservations, translations), so don't cut yourself short.
-This table provides guidance:
+Guadalajara is a city for walking a lot with your phone in hand (maps, reservations, translations), so don't run short.
+This table provides guidance based on travel profile:

 |---|---|---|

-A common concern before traveling to Guadalajara is security.
-As in any large city, it's wise to take common-sense precautions, and being connected helps: with always-active data, you use verified taxi apps, share your real-time location with your travel companions, and have the map handy so you don't end up in unfamiliar areas.
+A common concern before traveling to Guadalajara is safety.
+As in any large city, it's wise to take common-sense precautions, and being connected helps: with always-active data, you use verified taxi apps, share your real-time location with those traveling with you, and have maps handy to avoid ending up in unfamiliar areas.

-A phone with constant internet is your best security tool: reliable transport, shared location, and immediate contact if plans change.
+A mobile phone with constant internet is your best safety tool: reliable transportation, shared location, and immediate contact if plans change.

-- Use transport apps with identified drivers instead of hailing cars on the street.
+- Use ride-sharing apps with identified drivers instead of hailing cars on the street.

-- Share your location with family or friends during trips.
+- Share your location with family or friends during commutes, especially if you're out at night in the city center or the Chapultepec area.

-- Have emergency contacts and your accommodation details saved.
+- Have emergency contacts and your accommodation details saved before landing, not when you already need them.

 Setting up the eSIM is quick and done only once.
 The key: get it ready in Spain with Wi-Fi and arrive in Guadalajara simply by activating data.